 Bankruptcy, or sequestration as it’s more commonly known in Scotland, is one option for writing off the debt you can’t afford to repay.

 The same rules apply whether someone makes you bankrupt (a creditor’s petition) or you make yourself bankrupt (Debtor Application).
-As with a trust deed, a trustee is appointed to deal with your assets and liabilities.
+A trustee is appointed to deal with your assets and liabilities, just as with a trust deed.

-You may have to make a contribution from earnings if you have the ability to do so.
-Although you will usually receive your automatic discharge after 1 year, you may be required to make a contribution from earnings for a period of 4 years.
+If you have the ability, you may have to make a contribution from your earnings.
+You will usually receive your automatic discharge after 1 year.
+However, you may be required to make a contribution from earnings for a period of 4 years.

 Advantages of Bankruptcy: